Trial Length, Pricing, and Rationally Inattentive Customers: Introduction

-This paper contributes to three distinct streams of literature.
-First, we contribute to the rational inattention literature by endogenizing the cost of information; the firm's strategic choice of trial length determines the consumer's cognitive environment.
-Second, we advance the behavioral industrial organization literature on exploitation contracts by modeling a market with sophisticated consumers who are aware of their cognitive frictions, providing a new micro-foundation for consumer inertia.
-Third, we offer a new, complementary theory for the economics of subscriptions and marketing strategy, focusing on attention rather than learning as a primary driver of contract design.
+Our study contributes to three distinct strands of literature.
+First, we advance the rational inattention literature by endogenizing the cost of attention, wherein the firm’s contract design actively shapes the consumer's cognitive environment.
+Second, we contribute to behavioral industrial organization by providing a new micro-foundation for consumer inertia in a market populated by sophisticated consumers.
+Third, we offer a novel framework for business model strategy, positioning attention, rather than learning, as a central driver of subscription contract design.

-The paper proceeds as follows. \Cref{sec:lit} provides a detailed review of the related literature. \Cref{sec:model} formally lays out the model of the consumer's and firm's problems. \Cref{sec:general} presents our main results that hold for a general class of information cost functions. \Cref{sec:shannon} specializes the model to the widely used Shannon entropy cost structure and imposes regularity conditions to derive sharper predictions. \Cref{sec:extension} analyzes the extension to paid trials. \Cref{sec:policy} synthesizes the findings into a discussion of managerial and policy implications. \Cref{sec:conclusion} concludes and outlines avenues for future research.
+The rest of the paper proceeds as follows.
+First, \Cref{sec:lit} provides a detailed review of the related literature. \Cref{sec:model} formally introduces the primitives of the model, as well as the description of the consumer's and firm's problems.
+In \Cref{sec:general} we present our main results that hold for a general class of information cost functions.
+Next, \Cref{sec:shannon} specializes the model to the widely used Shannon entropy cost structure and imposes regularity conditions to derive sharper predictions.
+Additionally, in \Cref{sec:extension} we extend the model to the (less but still common) paid trials setting.
+In \Cref{sec:policy}, we synthesize the findings into a discussion of managerial and policy implications.
+Finally, \Cref{sec:conclusion} concludes and outlines avenues for future research.
+Detailed proofs of our claims are provided in the accompanying Appendices.